 Full Membership permits attendance and shooting at all Association ranges (subject to any local restrictions) for the remainder of the membership year, April 1st to March 31st.
 Full Members have voting rights in the Association and receive the Association periodical, The Primer.
 Those of UK pensionable age are offered full membership at a reduced (Senior) rate.
 Applicants may also elect to take Life membership for a single payment of ten times the full annual fee.

-The Association also offers a Family membership to the spouse or partner and to any children under twenty-one of a Full Member.
-Family Members may attend and shoot on Association ranges while under the supervision of their respective Full Member.
+The Association also offers Family membership to the spouse or partner and to any children under twenty-one of a Full Member.
+Family Members may attend and shoot on Association ranges only while under the supervision of their respective Full Member.

 Young persons under the age of twenty-one not directly qualifying as family members may be proposed for Junior membership by a full member.
-This allows them to attend and to shoot on Association ranges, again while under the supervision of the proposing member.
+This allows them to attend and to shoot on Association ranges only while under the supervision of the proposing member.
 The Association has a long-standing policy of encouraging young persons to engage in the shooting sports, and the fees for Family and Junior memberships are heavily discounted.